 The success of a crowdfunding campaign depends largely on two major factors: how well the campaign is presented and how many people it reaches.
-If you want to kill both these two birds with one stone, then you’re going to need a solid social media strategy.
-A great Facebook crowdfunding strategy - or indeed, one for Instagram or LinkedIn - can go a long way in reaching more people and making your campaign look good.
-Do this, and you’ll be well on your way to crowdfunding success.
+If you want to kill two birds with one stone, then you’re going to need a solid social media strategy for Facebook, LinkedIn, Instagram, Twitter – anyplace your audience hangs out.

-You can use your brand’s social media accounts to create targeted advertising and branding to spread the word about your campaign.
-Research has shown that when you share to more people on a social media platform, your probability for success increases, too.
-For example, if you share to 10, 100, or 1,000 Facebook friends, the probability of success increases 9%, 20%, and 40% respectively.
+Your social media accounts can be used to create targeted advertising and branding to spread the word about your campaign.
+Research has shown that when you share with more people on a social media platform, your probability of success increases, too.
+For example, if you share to 10, 100, or 1,000 Facebook friends, the probability of success increases by 9%, 20%, and 40% respectively.

 For most campaigns, crowdfunding through Facebook is the most useful social medium.
 However, sharing crowdfunding tweets on Twitter or photos and stories on Instagram can also be useful.
 Conversely, LinkedIn should be used only for professional audiences, and your strategy for this platform should be quite different from what you use on others.

 Another thing to remember?
 Your content shouldn’t aim for a hard sell.
 80% of your content should be informative without being an obvious marketing ploy.
 These types of posts drive engagement and sharing and help build trust with potential backers.